Fingerprint Ghost: Plot summary

 Senator Brooks U. Banner is making a phone call outside the Sphinx club, when he hears angry yelling a few booths down.
 Magician Larry Drollen is arguing with someone, telling them he has no more need for them.
 Seeing Banner is looking at him, Drollen turns, and simply says "Murder".
 Drollen then tells him the story of Gabriel Garrett, a doctor who was stabbed with a silver handled knife that had no finger prints on it.
 Garrets wife Ivy, and his aunt Letitia Cody want the case to be resolved, and hire fake medium Ted Wesley to perform a seance.
 Wesley claims for a fee, he can bring back Garrett's spirit, and have him point out the murderer.
 During the seance, the table rattles, there are strange voices, but nothing comes out of it.
 Larry Drollen tells Wesley he can produce something better, and if he can, Wesley has to give Ive and Letitia their money back.
 The seance is at 11, and the District Attorney Arcibald Lang, will be attending.

 Everybody is at Ted Wesley's parlor at 11.
 Drollen is tied into a large walnut chair, that is attached to a cabinet, in front of a circle of 4 chairs.
 The silver knife is held by Drollen briefly, and then put in the cabinet.
-Wesley's servant Shannon brings in straitjackets, and straps everyone in.
+Lang's subordinate Shannon brings in straitjackets, and straps everyone in.
 He then locks them all in.
 Drollen tells everyone to be quiet, but after a while, the others wonder what is going on.
 Asking Drollen, he doesn't respond.
 Upon the door opening, it can be seen Drollen has been stabbed, and everyone is in a straitjacket.
 The police are called, and take the knife, looking for fingerprints, they find one.
 But it belongs to no one in the room.